Sarah Green's Organics

 The fortuitously named Sarah Green grew up on her family’s farm on the Dengie Peninsula, right by the coast in Essex.
 Surrounded by flat marshes and big open skies she fell in love with the area and the way of life.
 But when she wanted to work on the farm herself, her parents said there wasn’t room.
 They thought they just couldn’t earn enough from their family farm to support her.

 It was while Sarah was at agricultural college that the idea of growing organic vegetables developed.
 No other farms in East Essex were doing it, so the family thought there could be a gap in the market and Sarah’s mother was a greengrocer so they knew they had an outlet.
-The family put land into conversion with the Soil Association and seven years on the farm has switched from growing solely cereals and main crop potatoes to include a year-round supply of organic vegetables on 30 acres of organic land.
+The family put land into conversion and seven years on the farm has switched from growing solely cereals and main crop potatoes to include a year-round supply of organic vegetables on 30 acres of organic land.

 Getting an income from box schemes and direct sales means that more money ends up with the farmer than the supermarkets and it has boosted the farm’s earnings.
 “Setting up box schemes ensures everyone involved gets a fair price,” says Sarah.

 Sarah works in partnership with both her parents, dividing up what needs to be done between themselves and a gang of workers.

 With the farm being organic, they can’t use chemicals to kill weeds or insects.
 But Sarah doesn’t let the bugs get her down.
 “Farming’s always a challenge,”she says.
 “You always have something to grumble about.
 The biggest challenge all farmers face – organic or not -- is the weather.”

 Wildlife thrives in the more natural habitat of an organic farm and a recent bird survey spotted some 52 different types of birds over a 12-month period, including skylarks, barn owls, tawny owls, little owls, kestrels, buzzards and sparrowhawks.